lch99310/chunghao_lee/content/posts/2025-06-01_The_Art_of_Data-Informed_Decision_Making/index.md

 ## 🔍 The breakthrough came through collaboration:
 Domain experts revealed this log triggered not just during failures, but also in normal low-battery states while users didn’t plug in chargers.
-The causality flip:
+The causality flip:<br>
-- → Faulty devices led users to abandon charging (expecting imminent failure).
+→ Faulty devices led users to abandon charging (expecting imminent failure).<br>
-- → This behavior massively amplified log generation during low-battery states.
+→ This behavior massively amplified log generation during low-battery states.<br>
-- → Raw data misinterpreted correlation as causation. <br>
+→ Raw data misinterpreted correlation as causation. <br>
 Blind data reliance missed this nuance; human experience reframed the logic.
 Result: Revised models reduced false positives by contextualizing data with behavioral reality.

 ## The AI Era’s Unspoken Truth:
 As AI democratizes analytics, polished dashboards and automated reports are table stakes.
-What separates strategic leaders?
+What separates strategic leaders?<br>
-- ✅ Business acumen to ask why behind the numbers
+✅ Business acumen to ask why behind the numbers<br>
-- ✅ Domain fluency to separate signals from noise
+✅ Domain fluency to separate signals from noise<br>
-- ✅ Judgment to balance data with real-world complexity
+✅ Judgment to balance data with real-world complexity

 ## ✨ Key Takeaway:
 Data illuminate paths, but experience navigates them.
 The future belongs to professionals who wield analytics not just as technicians, but as translators of insights into actionable strategy.